lsst/dp0_lsst_io/docs/delegate-resources/rubin-data-academy-2024.rst

 via the web-based Rubin Science Platform (RSP).

 **Data Preview 0.3** (`DP0.3<https://dp0-3.lsst.io/index.html>`_)
-which was released on XX, contains only catalogs of simulated Solar System objects, including trans-Neptunian objects (TNOs), main belt asteroids (MBAs), interstellar objects (ISOs), Hildas and Trojan asteroids, long-period comets, and near-Earth objects (NEOs).
+which was released around July 1 2023, contains only catalogs of simulated Solar System objects, including trans-Neptunian objects (TNOs), main belt asteroids (MBAs), interstellar objects (ISOs), Hildas and Trojan asteroids, long-period comets, and near-Earth objects (NEOs).
 The DP0.3 data set is composed of two sets of catalogs containing real and simulated solar system and interstellar objects: one that represents LSST results after one year, and the other represents LSST results at the end of the 10 year survey.
 The DP0.3 data set is hosted on, and can be accessed via the Rubin Science Platform (RSP).
+In the Data Academy, we will only consider the 10-year catalogs.

 **Goals.**
 The goal of this DP0 Virtual Summer School is to introduce any data-rights holding scientist